pantheon-systems/documentation/source/_docs/guides/getting-started/03-create-new-site.md

 2. Select **<span class="glyphicons glyphicons-plus" aria-hidden="true"></span> Create New Site**.
 You’ll be asked to name this site and, if you’re part of an agency, associate this site with your organization.

-3. Select **Continue** and explore the available site types and pre-packaged distributions.
+3. Select **Continue** and explore the available site types and Custom Upstreams for public distributions.

     <div class="alert alert-info">
     <h4 class="info">Note</h4>